 Haas Automation and Sandvik Coromant are the primary hardware and tooling sponsors for the three CNC Contests.
 Haas supplies approximately 60 Haas CNC Simulators and a Haas Mill and Lathe.
 Sandvik supplies all cutting tools used in the actual part machining of successful programs.

 The Gene Haas Foundation, NIMS, the precision manufacturing industry’s premier standards and certification body, and the Gene Haas Foundation (GHF), which provides scholarships to schools for students entering technical training programs, are partnering to provide scholarship funds directly to the near-future workforce.
 The scholarships will be given to select SkillsUSA students, who represent some of the nation’s top young talent in precision machining and metalworking.

-The 2016 GHF-NIMS SkillsUSA Scholarship Program awarded $204,000 in scholarship funds to students competing in three manufacturing events at the 52nd annual SkillsUSA National Leadership and Skills Conference (NLSC) in Louisville, Kentucky June 20-24, 2016.
-Competitors include high school and college students from all 50 states who have won their state-level competitions in CNC Technician, CNC Milling Specialist and CNC Turning Specialist.
+The 2017 GHF-NIMS SkillsUSA Scholarship Program awarded over $200,000 in scholarship funds to students competing in three manufacturing events at the 53rd Annual SkillsUSA National Leadership and Skills Conference (NLSC) in Louisville, Kentucky June 25-29, 2018.
+Competitors include high school and college students from 40 states who have won their state-level competitions in CNC Technician, CNC Milling Specialist and CNC Turning Specialist.
 Upon their arrival at NLSC, they will be eligible to receive a $1,000 scholarship award recognizing their success.
 Medalists at each of the three competitions at each level will receive awards in the following amounts: Gold: $4,000; Silver: $3,000; and Bronze: $2,000

 SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 SkillsUSA helps each student excel.
 We provide educational programs, events and competitions that support career and technical education (CTE) in the nation’s classrooms.